Diwali

 Sikhs also have a very important relationship with Diwali as it commemorates the release of Guru Hargobind Ji and 52 other kings from imprisonment in the Gwalior Fort.
 It symbolizes justice and freedom in Sikhism.

+The essence of Diwali lies in the cultural diversity of India and the peaceful coexistence of various religious and mythological traditions.
 It brings people from all walks of life together to celebrate the triumph of light, knowledge, and goodness over darkness, ignorance, and evil.

-While primarily a Hindu festival, Diwali transcends religious boundaries, serving as a unifying force in Indian culture
+While primarily a Hindu festival, Diwali transcends religious boundaries, serving as a unifying force in Indian culture.

 Diwali Traditions and Celebrations